 - Weight5 pounds

-A surprisingly affordable option, the Hurricane spin mop is a simple, classic spin mop and bucket that is easy on the wallet, making it a great option for those who aren’t entirely sold on the concept of the spin mop just yet.
+A surprisingly affordable option, the Hurricane spin mop is a simple, and easy on the wallet, making it a great option for those who aren’t entirely sold on the concept of the spin mop just yet.

 Commonly referred to as the Spin Mop 360, this spin mop has all the components you’d expect in a modern-day spin mop, such as a microfiber material and easy to use aspects but it’s really the 360-degree pivoting head that we expect puts it so high in terms of reviews.
 This is a mop head that can reach pretty much anywhere with little effort and the results truly speak for themselves- or, in this case, the buyers do it for them.